 - Restrict the person from harassing or intimidating you through another third party

 If the person breaches the Order that has been served they will be arrested and face sentence through the Courts.
-Serious breaches can result in a custodial sentence.
+Serious breaches can result in a prison sentence.

 To find out more about harassment and domestic violence from next partner – and what you can do about it, click it to visit our domestic violence page.